sean-s14/chatster/README.md

 - `docker-compose.dev.yaml` providing the development environment variables for client and server
 - `docker-compose.dev.local` providing the volumes, both named and unnamed, for client, server, and database

+> Note!
+> This project uses Auth0 for authentication.
+In order for Auth0 actions to work, which the client and server side tests require, you need to remember to use the pinggy generated url and the bearer token that goes with it in the Auth0 actions.

 You can stop the docker services with the below command.

 ```bash